mikeshen/mikeshen.github.io/_pages/about.md

   - /about.html
 ---

-Mike Shen is a software engineer with a breadth of experience in technology and financial markets.
+A software engineer with a breadth of experience in technology and financial markets.
 ---
 I am passionate about developing a deep understanding of the financial markets using data analysis, financial modeling, and robust/real-time software systems.
 I focus on iterating using rapid ingestion and actionization of new data.